 - YMCA of the Rockies Snow Mountain Ranch: about 30 minutes from the west park entrance, Snow Mountain Ranch offers a classic camp feel.
 Stay in lodge rooms, cabins, yurts, or even reunion cabins.
 Camping and a large variety of activities are available, including a large nordic center.

-If you are visiting Rocky Mountain National Park in winter, check out our tips on renting a car for your ski vacation.
+Check out our tips on renting a car for your ski vacation before renting your car!

 If you like this post, pin it for later!